 07 of 10

 Drive to the public lookout on Knysna's Eastern Head for beautiful views of the lagoon, or sign up for an eco-tour at Featherbed Nature Reserve on the Western Head.
-The tour starts with a 25 minute boat trip across the lagoon, before you’re driven to the scenic viewpoint.
-Thereafter, you can return by car, or walk approximately one mile/ two kilometers back through the coastal forest and along the lagoon’s edge in time for an al fresco lunch at the reserve restaurant.
+The tour starts with a 25-minute boat trip across the lagoon, before you’re driven to the scenic viewpoint.
+Thereafter, you can return by car, or walk approximately 1 mile/ 2 kilometers back through the coastal forest and along the lagoon’s edge in time for an al fresco lunch at the reserve restaurant.

 08 of 10